BenjaRoh/hugoacademic/content/home/research.md

 <br/>

-**Patronage Politics in the Early American Republic: The Case of New York**.
+**Parties and Patronage in the Early American Republic: The Case of New York**.
 Manuscript in preparation.

 <br/>

-**Party Formation in Multiple Networks: New York in the Early Republic** (with Marissa Combs).
+**Escape from the Sargasso Sea: Elite Political Action in the Early American Republic** (with Marissa Combs).
 Manuscript in preparation.

 <br/>